ethanshea-ms/live-video-analytics/ref-apps/rocket/readme.md

     > If you want to run the following sections, you must create a GPU accelerated VM such as the Standard_NC6 VM, which has an NVidia GPU.

-### Run LVA & Rocket on an IoT Edge Device
+### Run LVA & Rocket on an IoT Edge Device (~25 minutes)

-1. **Optional:** [Build your own customized Rocket Docker image.](./notebooks/05_build_rocket_image.ipynb) You can also choose to deploy pre-built Rocket images with LVA and skip this step.
+1. **Optional:** [Build your own customized Rocket Docker image.](./notebooks/05_build_rocket_image.ipynb) You can also choose to deploy a pre-built Rocket image with LVA and skip this step.
 The pre-built image is used by default in Step 3 below.

 2. For this sample, you are going to utilize Rocket’s ability to count and alert when objects cross lines of interest in a frame.
-A sample line configuration file is provided for the [sample](./notebooks/documents/sample.mkv) video file at your convenience.
+A sample line configuration file is provided for the [sample video file](./notebooks/documents/sample.mkv) at your convenience.
 However, to learn more about configuring your own lines of interest, please read this [section.](./notebooks/06_line_configuration.md)

 3. Follow this [section](./notebooks/07_deploy_to_iot_edge_device.ipynb) to deploy LVA & Rocket to your IoT Edge Device.

-### Monitor and Interpret the Output
+### Monitor and Interpret the Output (~20 minutes)

 1. Read and follow this [section](./notebooks/08_output_format_and_interpretations.md) to learn how to monitor and interpret the output from LVA & Rocket.